RutujaMore1706/Metadata-Extraction-and-Querying-with-Airflow-Snowflake/README.md

 Automated PDF Data Extraction and Querying Pipeline with Airflow and Snowflake Integration

+## Project Overview:

+This project implements an automated pipeline to extract metadata and content from PDF files, validate it, and store it in Snowflake for further analysis.
+Using Airflow for orchestration and Snowflake for data storage, this pipeline ensures efficient handling of PDF data.
+The project also includes two API services built with FastAPI, providing endpoints to trigger the pipeline and query stored data.

 ## Problem Statement:

-Develop an end-to-end pipeline utilizing Airflow to automate the extraction and storage of meta-data and content from PDF files into Snowflake.
-The task involves building two API services using FastAPI: one to trigger the Airflow pipeline and another to interface with Snowflake for querying.
+Handling large volumes of PDF data can be labor-intensive and error-prone.
+This pipeline addresses the need for a scalable, automated solution to:

+1. Extract data and metadata from PDF files.
+2. Validate the extracted information.
+3. Store and manage data in Snowflake, making it queryable for analytical needs.

 ## Project Goals
+1. Airflow Pipeline Integration

-  1.Build a FastAPI service to accept S3 file locations and initiate an Airflow pipeline for:
+    Build a FastAPI service that:
+      1. Accepts file locations of PDF documents stored in S3.
+      2. Triggers an Airflow pipeline to:
-    a.
-Extraction of data and metadata from PDF files.
+          1. Extract data and metadata from the PDF files.
-    b.
-Validating the extracted data using predefined tools.
+          2. Validate the extracted data to ensure quality and integrity.
-    c.
-Loading the data and metadata into Snowflake.
+          3. Load the processed data and metadata into Snowflake.
+2. Snowflake Query Service

-  2.Develop a separate FastAPI service to interact with Snowflake and provide query responses.
+    Create a separate FastAPI service that:
+    1. Interfaces with Snowflake to allow users to query the stored data.
+    2. Provides fast and reliable responses for user-specified queries.

 ## Codelab